IonMateus/poliguard/README.md

 🏰🟧 PoliGuard is a simple Tower Defense Game.
 Doing...

-PoliGuard é um jogo de defesa tática onde você constrói torres estratégicas para eliminar ameaças inimigas.
-Este é um projeto de código aberto, com foco em uma jogabilidade clara e funcionalidade robusta.
+PoliGuard is a tactical defense game where you build strategic towers to eliminate enemy threats.
+This is an open-source project, with a focus on clear gameplay and robust functionality.

 ---

-## 🎯 Sobre o Projeto
+## 🎯 About the Project
-PoliGuard é um projeto **open-source**.
-O objetivo é desenvolver um jogo de tower defense funcional e divertido, com o envolvimento da comunidade de desenvolvedores.
+PoliGuard is an **open-source** project.
+The goal is to develop a functional and fun tower defense game, with the involvement of the developer community.

 ---

-## 🚀 Como Contribuir
+## 🚀 How to Contribute
-O desenvolvimento do PoliGuard é **aberto a contribuições**.
-Desenvolvedores de todos os níveis são bem-vindos para ajudar a aprimorar o jogo.
+The development of PoliGuard is **open to contributions**.
+Developers of all levels are welcome to help improve the game.

-### Comece agora:
+### Get started now:
-1. Faça um **fork** do repositório.
+1. **Fork** the repository.
-2.  **Clone** seu fork.
+2. **Clone** your fork.
-3. Crie uma nova **branch** para suas alterações.
+3. Create a new **branch** for your changes.
-4. Faça suas alterações e submeta um **Pull Request**.
+4. Make your changes and submit a **Pull Request**.

 ---

-## 📄 Licença
+## 📄 License
-Este projeto está licenciado sob a Licença MIT.
+This project is licensed under the MIT License.